daafonsecato/git-github-ramp/walkthrough/1-setup.md

 * remote upstream
   Fetch URL: https://github.com/source-username/repository-name.git
   Push  URL: https://github.com/source-username/repository-name.git
-  HEAD branch: master
+  HEAD branch: main
   Remote branches:
-    develop new (next fetch will store in remotes/upstream) master  new (next fetch will store in remotes/upstream) Local ref configured for 'git push':
+    develop new (next fetch will store in remotes/upstream) main  new (next fetch will store in remotes/upstream) Local ref configured for 'git push':
-    master  pushes to master (up to date)
+    main  pushes to main (up to date)
 ```

 Maintainers will need to create branches and push directly to the source repository.